-As mentioned before, some activities compose a project and each activity imposes some costs.
-These costs are categorized into two groups: independent of activity duration (e.g. building materials), and dependent on activity duration (e.g. guard).
+As mentioned before, some activities composing a project and each activity imposes some costs.
+These costs are categorized into two groups: independent of activity duration (e.g. building materials), dependent of activity duration (e.g. guard).
 Usually, the exercised productivity level complies with the minimum productivity requirements.
-However, it is apparent that productivity maximization in different ways such as providing efficient working conditions leads to activity cost minimization because of the minimization of the second-class costs.
+But, it is apparent that productivity maximization in different ways such as providing efficient working condition leads to activity costs minimization because of minimization of the second class costs.

-3-2- Transforming fuzzy activity times to crisp ones
+3.2.
+Transforming fuzzy activity times to crisp ones

 As mentioned before the activity durations in project networks are usually difficult to estimate or find exactly, so it is reasonable to represent them as linguistic variables or fuzzy numbers.
 In this paper, the operation time for each activity in the project network is characterized as a positive trapezoidal fuzzy number.
-To deal with this problem, one approach was used to transform the fuzzy numbers into crisp ones and so fuzzy scheduling turns to crisp scheduling.
-The acceptable risk level of managers ( $\alpha$ ) was used and the agreement index to carry out the transformation.
-The fuzzy activity time is represented by $\tilde{T} = (a, b, c, d)$ .
-To calculate the grade of possibility that the activity duration exceeds a deterministic value (t), an agreement index was used.
+To deal with this problem, one approach was used to transform the fuzzy numbers to crisp ones and so fuzzy scheduling turn to crisp scheduling.
+The acceptable risk level of managers (α) was used and agreement index to carry out the transforming.
+The fuzzy activity time is represented by $\widetilde{T} = (a, b, c, d)$.
+To calculate the grade of possibility that the activity duration exceed a deterministic value (t), agreement index was used

-The deterministic value (t) is transformed into the fuzzy number $(\tilde{t} = (t, t, \infty, \infty))$ and $AI(\tilde{T}, \tilde{t})$ is determined.
-So, $AI(\tilde{T}, \tilde{t})$ is the grade of possibility that the activity duration exceeds a deterministic value(t).
-In other words, it defines the activity time risk.
+The deterministic value (t) is transformed to fuzzy number $(\tilde{t} = (t, t, \infty, \infty))$ and $AI(\tilde{T}, \tilde{t})$ is determined.
+So, $AI(\tilde{T}, \tilde{t})$ is the grade of possibility that the activity duration exceed a deterministic value(t).
+In the other words, it defines the activity time risk.
 Figure 4.
-Represents $\tilde{t}$ , $\tilde{T}$ and $AI(\tilde{T}, \tilde{t})$ .
+Represents \tilde{t} , \tilde{T} and $AI(\tilde{T}, \tilde{t})$.

-3-3-Objective Function
+3.3.
+Objective Function